raybags-web-dev/my-wizard-chat-gpt/README.md

 3. Start the server:

 4. Test the endpoints using a tool like Postman or curl.

-## Testing

-This API uses Jest for testing.
-To run the tests, use the following command: npm test

 ## Built With

 * [Express.js](https://expressjs.com/) - The web framework used
 * [Node.js](https://nodejs.org/) - The JavaScript runtime
 * [Jest](https://jestjs.io/) - The testing framework
-* [Mongoose](https://mongoosejs.com/) - The MongoDB object modeling tool
+* [Mongoose](https://mongoosejs.com/) - The MongoDB object modeling tool and Database

 ## Contributing